Statins and Cancer

 However, during the past years Statins have been found to also have important anticancer action, possibly related to their capability of inhibiting/reducing cholesterol production.
 There is a large amount of science on that (Ref.), some of which will be discussed below, as well as meta-analysis trying to validate the findings from the laboratory.

 In line with all the scientific discoveries from the academic field, mevalonate pathway and cholesterol production related to that are key in cancer (Ref.), and as a results their modulation can help fight cancer.
 Statins are inhibiting an enzyme (HMGCR) which is essential for the synthesis of mevalonate (a precursor for the biosynthesis of cholesterol).
 This leads to a lower cholesterol production in cells.
 Cholesterol starvation in hepatocytes increases expression of LDLR, in turn facilitating uptake of LDL particles from blood, which reduces blood cholesterol (Ref.).
-However, note that because Statins inhibit the mevalonate pathway, they do not only prevent the synthesis of cholesterol, but also that of farnesol and geranylgeraniol (Ref.1, Ref.2).
-This has also been shown to have high relevance in the fight against cancer.
+However, note that because Statins inhibit the mevalonate pathway, they do not only prevent the synthesis of cholesterol, but also inhibit Ras/MEK/ERK and Ras/mTOR pathways, in connection to geranylgeranyl pyrophosphate (GGPP) depletion (Ref.1, Ref.2, Ref.3).
+GGPP is an intermediate on the mevalonate pathway, essential for the anchoring of Ras protein to the cell membranes (Ref.).
+(Here is a map showing where HMGCR and GGPP are located on the mevalonate pathway.).

 Laboratory research indicates that Statins may be relevant in the fight against various types of cancer